lighttigerXIV/catppuccinifier/README.md

 <h1 align="center">Catppuccinifier</h1>

-## About
 This project gives you a cli and a gui for catppuccinifying your wallpapers.

 > **Note** <br>
-> The cli is avaliable for windows and linux
-> However the gui is only avaliable for linux
+> The cli is avaliable for windows and linux, however the gui is only avaliable for linux

 <img src="https://user-images.githubusercontent.com/35658492/229366244-aa61e131-06d1-4f1c-a507-65927cb4cc4a.png" width="600" >

 <img src="https://user-images.githubusercontent.com/35658492/232163107-7f8c5d30-1912-4e9d-9a35-1f21b9feef28.png" width="600">

 ## How to use cli
 The cli version works by selecting the flavor, the noise level and the image to be generated.